-- Locate the LabKey Server directory on your local machine.
+- Locate the LABKEY_HOME directory on your local machine.
 For example, it might be C:\Program Files\LabKey Server

 - Create a new directory named Scripts here.

-- Place a copy of each of these files in this new directory: (Copy from the sample data you already downloaded or download a new copy from the Files web part.)
+- Place a copy of each of these files in this new directory: (Copy from the sample data you already downloaded.)

 Add Path to Assay Design

-Edit the transform script path in the assay design to point to this location.
+Edit the transform script path in the assay design we provided to point to this location.

-- In the Assay List, click Luminex Assay 200.
+- In the Assay List of your Luminex folder, click Luminex Assay 200.

 - In the Assay Properties section, for the Transform Script, enter the full path to the scripts you just placed.

-When you save, the server will attempt to verify the script location.
+When you save, the server will verify the script location.